jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 in record count could be reflective of the fact that there are now more ways for attackers to monetize data.

 Figure 12\.
 Median Number of Records
 Compromised (2008 DBIR Figure 5\)

 Figure 13\.
 Records by Actor in breaches
 (n\=54\)

-The median size (as measured in the number of compromised records) for an insider breach exceeded that of an outsider by more than 10 to one.
-Likewise, incidents involving partners tend to be substantially larger than those caused by external sources.
-This supports the principle that privileged parties are able to do more damage to the organization than outsiders.
-(2008 DBIR)
-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-13
-Figure 15\.
-Motives in External actors by org size
+12

+Figure 14\.
+Motive in external agents by percent of breaches within external (2012 DBIR Figure 15\)

+Bottom line: most data thieves are professional criminals deliberately trying to steal information they can turn into cash.
+Like we said—same ol’ story.

+It’s not the whole story, however, nor is it the most important one.
+The most significant change we saw in 2011 was the rise of “hacktivism” against larger organizations worldwide.
+The frequency and regularity of cases tied to activist groups that came through our doors in 2011 exceeded the number worked in all previous years combined (2015 DBIR).

 Motive, for the most part, was not an initial topic of analysis for the DBIR (although in 2008 we did consider it in the context of targeted vs opportunistic breaches).
-In 2010, we stated Todays cybercriminals are not hobbyists seeking knowledge or thrills; they are motivated by the illicit profits possible in online crime.
-While that may seem obvious to todays readers, it is important to remember that at that time the stereotypical let me hack this site from my moms basement to impress my bros type of activity was believed by many to account for a certain proportion of breaches.
+In 2010, we stated “Today’s cybercriminals are not hobbyists seeking knowledge or thrills; they are motivated by the illicit profits possible in online crime.”
+While that may seem obvious to today’s readers, it is important to remember that at that time the stereotypical “let me hack this site from my mom’s basement to impress my bros” type of activity was believed by many to account for a certain proportion of breaches.
 Regardless, the motive of the threat actor is important to understand in order to attempt to quantify how many of our troubles are caused by the illicit economy, personal vendettas or by accidental blunders.

 Financial has been the top motive since we began to track it in 2015\.
 However, that same year the rise of hacktivism (particularly leaks) accounted for many attacks.
 Espionage\-related attacks were not even on the radar, but seven years later the world is a very different place.
 Espionage has taken the 2nd place spot for years, and hacktivism is, for the most part, simply an afterthought.
 Before we move on, however, it should be noted that while espionage has almost certainly increased over the last few years, the fact that it did not appear at all in 2015 was quite likely due to our contributors and general case load at the time.

-Figure 14\.Motive in external agents by percent of breaches within external (2012 DBIR Figure 15\)
-Bottom line: most data thieves are professional criminals deliberately trying to steal information they can turn into cash.
-Like we saidsame ol story.
-Its not the whole story, however, nor is it the most important one.
-The most significant change we saw in 2011 was the rise of hacktivism against larger organizations worldwide.
-The frequency and regularity of cases tied to activist groups that came through our doors in 2011 exceeded the number worked in all previous years combined (2015 DBIR).
+Figure 15\.
+Motives in External actors by org size

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-14
+13

 Actions

 The Actions section tells the story of how the security incident or breach plays out.
-Its a bit like a Hollywood action movie, only with a modest budget and there are no explosions or car chases.
+It’s a bit like a Hollywood action movie, only with a modest budget and there are no explosions or car chases.
 Nevertheless, in spite of the dearth of pyrotechnics, the actions that lead up to these breaches have a definite impact on their victims.
 Actions are discussed in the DBIR by variety (the type of action) and vector (through what means the action took place).
 Figure 16 through Figure 19 illustrate the varieties and vectors associated with incidents and breaches.

+Figure 16\.
+Top Action vectors in incidents (n\=18,419\)

+Figure 17\.
+Top Action varieties in incidents (n\=18,511\)

 Action Categories

 Hacking: attempts to intentionally access or harm information assets without (or exceeding) authorization by circumventing or thwarting logical security mechanisms.

-Malware: any malicious software, script, or code run on a device that alters its state or function without the owners informed consent.
+Malware: any malicious software, script, or code run on a device that alters its state or function without the owner’s informed consent.

 Error: anything done (or left
 undone) incorrectly or inadvertently

 Social: employ deception,
-manipulation, intimidation, etc
+manipulation, intimidation, etc.,
 to exploit the human element, or users, of information assets.

 Misuse: use of entrusted
 organizational resources or
 privileges for any purpose or
 manner contrary to that which was intended.

 Physical: deliberate threats that involve proximity, possession, or force.

 Environmental: not only includes natural events such as earthquakes and floods, but also hazards associated with the immediate environment or infrastructure in which assets are located.
-Figure 16\.
-Top Action vectors in incidents (n\=18,419\)
-Figure 17\.
-Top Action varieties in incidents (n\=18,511\)
-2022 DBIRResults and Analysis

 PLEASE NOTE: That Backdoors
 provide a direct access point for human operators while C2s are indirect connections used by malware.
-Backdoor or C2 contains both
+“Backdoor or C2” contains both
-Backdoors and C2 provided only by malware, while Backdoor covers both backdoors provided by malware and backdoors provided by hacking.
+Backdoors and C2 provided only by malware, while “Backdoor” covers both backdoors provided by malware and backdoors provided by hacking.
 Because neither is a subset of the